Succulent Plant Identification | Succulent Sphere | Containers for Succulents

 The best way to kill Sempervivum is to allow them to go into winter with wet soil.

-They can be shipped bareroot in the mail, so they can withstand a lot of dry conditions, and in fact, prefer it.
-See the Succulent Swap page for more tips on how to package Sempervivum for shipping.
+They can be shipped bareroot in the mail, so they can withstand a lot of dry conditions, in fact, the drier they are (almost to the point of shriveling to nothing) the better they grow on when they arrive at their destination.

-When you open your box of Sempervivum from the mail order supplier, you might be shocked at how they're shipped - they may look like no plants you've ever seen before - they may be shriveled to nothing, and have no soil and in some cases, no roots either!
+When you open your box of Sempervivum from the mail order supplier, you might be shocked at how they’re shipped – they may look like no plants you’ve ever seen before – they may be shriveled and dormant, and have no soil and in some cases, no roots either!

 Not to worry, this is perfectly fine, and they will start to grow as soon as you plant them in the garden, in crafts or in containers.